 Customers expect an open dialogue, so firms engaging online should be prepared to deal with feedback that's not all positive.
-Firms are entirely within their right to screen out offensive and inappropriate comments.
-Noting this, firms might think twice before turning on YouTube comments (described as "the gutter of the Internet" by one leading social media manager).
-Brad Nelson, presentation at the Social Media Conference NW, Mount Vernon, WA, March 25, 2010.
+Firms are entirely within their right to

+39. In the context of social media, an established online presence where customers can reach and interact with the firm.
+An effective embassy approach uses a consistent firm name in all its social media properties. screen out offensive and inappropriate comments.
+Noting this, firms might think twice before turning on YouTube comments (described as "the gutter of the Internet" by one leading social media manager).Brad Nelson, presentation at the Social Media Conference NW, Mount Vernon, WA, March 25, 2010.
 Such comments could expose employees or customers profiled in clips to withering, snarky ridicule.
 However, firms engaged in curating their forums to present only positive messages should be prepared for the community to rebel and for embarrassing cries of censorship to be disclosed.
 Firms that believe in the integrity of their work and the substance of their message shouldn't be afraid.
 While a big brand like Starbucks is often a target of criticism, social media also provides organizations with an opportunity to respond fairly to that criticism and post video and photos of the firm's efforts.
 In Starbucks' case, the firm shares its work investing in poor coffeegrowing communities as well as efforts to support AIDS relief.
 A social media presence allows a firm to share these works without waiting for conventional public relations (PR) to yield results or for journalists to pick up and interpret the firm's story.
 Starbucks executives have described the majority of comments the company receives through social media as "a love letter to the firm."
 By contrast, if your firm isn't prepared to be open or if your products and services are notoriously subpar and your firm is inattentive to customer feedback, then establishing a brand-tarring social media beachhead might not make sense.
 A word to the self-reflective: Customer conversations will happen online even if you don't have any social media embassies.
 Users can form their own groups, hash tags, and forums.
 A reluctance to participate may signal that the firm is facing deeper issues around its product and service.